Is it possible to travel and stay healthy during these times of COVID-19?

 Avoid locations where case numbers are high.
 Obviously, if you travel somewhere that is seeing a big increase in cases, there is a higher chance that you will catch it too.
 And if you do catch it, and need medical care, you will place a bigger strain on that area’s medical system.

-When planning our trip (which we did almost last minute…more on that soon), Colorado was a state that had a low number of cases.
+When planning our summer trip (which we did almost last minute…more on that soon), Colorado was a state that had a low number of cases.
 Washington was seeing a spike, but when looking at their numbers, their hot spots were not in the places we considered visiting.
 Even so, we kept an eye on Washington, while traveling through Colorado, and we were prepared to cancel this part of our trip if their numbers worsened.
 Fortunately, they didn’t.

 Each state has different travel restrictions in place, including quarantine requirements and stay-at-home orders, so check with the local health department for where you are going.
 For example, some states require a two-week quarantine period for out-of-state travelers.